DestCom-Technical-Test/timefacts/README.md

 # Timefacts

+> :warning: **Due to heroku's decision to discontinue its free plan, the demo is no longer online and will not be put back online.

 Timefacts is a web site realized under Vue, displaying, after request of a date by the user, a fact related to this date

 ## What have I used?